Jeanne Dielman, 23 quai du Commerce, 1080 Bruxelles 1975

 Director: Chantal Akerman

 Chantal Akerman belongs to the cohort of directors whose work tends to land first at festivals — Sundance, Locarno, the New York Film Festival, SXSW — before opening on a small handful of screens in New York and Los Angeles and then rolling out, week by week, to the independent circuit elsewhere in the country.
 Jeanne Dielman, 23 quai du Commerce, 1080 Bruxelles is part of that pipeline.
-It is the only title from Chantal Akerman currently in our directory; if you want to keep tabs on the director's other work, follow the festival circuit notes from the criticism outlets linked at the bottom of this page.
+It is the only title from Chantal Akerman currently in our directory; if you want to keep tabs on the director's other work, follow festival-circuit coverage from the outlets that track independent distribution.

 Cast